H&M’s Latest Designer Collab Is Rihanna-Approved

 “I was very surprised and flattered,” Valli tells Vogue of H&M’s interest.
 “The idea is to bring the Valli DNA of extraordinary, of one-of-a-kind, of uniqueness, of couture.
 We have our fans and they see all these beautiful moments on the red carpet, Valli girls at official events.
 It’s a nice way to share this flavour with them.”

 On Saturday, May 25, a preview collection will be available in select H&M stores and online— but the main collection won't be released until November 7.
-Prices range from £12.99 to £399.99.
+Prices range from $17.99 USD to $649 USD.
 The collection consists of delectable tulle dresses not unlike the pieces one of Giambattista's more famous "Valli girls" Rihanna wore to the 2015 Grammys and the LA premiere of her 2017 film Valerian.
 The collection is complete with red-carpet ready accessories.

 “Giambattista is really a master when it comes to beauty and glamour and sophistication, we’re really happy to be working with him,” Ann-Sofie Johansson, H&M’s Creative Advisor Vogue.
 “We always want to have different takes on the collaborations.
 This is different compared to Moschino last year.
 It’s the first time we’re working with someone doing couture.”